Sunday, November 17, 2024

 It’s not meant to be taken as the ONLY option when it comes to MacBooks.
 You can go for ANY of the recent MacBooks (Apple Silicon Chips) or even the slightly older versions.

-Anyways…we’ll talk more about the older & cheaper MacBooks later.
+Anyways… we’ll talk more about the older & cheaper MacBooks later.

-Why are MacBook a good option?
+Why are MacBooks a good option?

-The main drawbacks for are:
+The main drawbacks are:

 We’ll talk about how to get around these drawbacks soon.